Yviee/KanjiMemory/README.md

 # Kanji Memory

 This is my first app, fully written in Kotlin using Jetpack Compose for the UI and Room for the database.
-I followed the recommended architecture using MVVM and generally learned a lot creating this app.
+I followed the recommended architecture using MVVM and learned a lot creating this app.

 It was designed to support learning 101 Japanese characters, i.e., Kanjis, in a fun and accessible way.
 Upon running the app, the home screen will show 5 buttons, which lead to the following (from top to bottom):